 Driven to Support Health in Rural Minnesota

-Designed to positively impact — in clear and measurable ways — the health and wellbeing of people and communities in rural Minnesota.
+Our programs focused on rural health are designed to positively impact — in clear and measurable ways — the health and wellbeing of people and communities in rural Minnesota.

 - Greater engagement with University of Minnesota faculty, students, and staff doing rural-relevant work as well as local rural health leaders, and linking national research from the University of Minnesota Rural Health Research Center with local communities in Minnesota.